Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 • Compressor, evaporator, and condenser failures are covered

-• In-unit ice maker typically included in most plans
+• In-unit ice maker typically included on AHS Gold/Platinum and most mid-tier plans

 • Replacement offered when repair isn't economically viable